aframevr/aframe/docs/primitives/a-collada-model.md

 type: primitives
 layout: docs
 parent_section: primitives
-order: 5
 ---

 The COLLADA model primitive displays a 3D COLLADA model created from a 3D modeling program or downloaded from the web.
-It is an entity that maps the `src` attribute to the [collada-model component](../components/collada-model.md).
+It is an entity that maps the `src` attribute to the [collada-model component][collada]

 ## Example